Employee-Generated Content- A Buzz Or An Impactful Marketing Strategy?

 Find the ones that are competitive, open to learning, brand advocates, motivated, well aware of the social media trends, and curiously consume content created online.

 When these talents create content, it will be informative, engaging, and benefit the company in terms of reach and brand authenticity.
+To retain perfect employees, consider calculating the employee Net Promoter Score to improve employee engagement and satisfaction.

 3. Don’t Push Employee Participation